Illuminating science since 2003

 For pushing the boundaries of what maps can do, Oliver and longtime collaborator James Cheshire were awarded the North American Cartographic Information Society’s Corlis Benefideo Award for Imaginative Cartography in 2017.
-Their second book together, Where the Animals Go, received the 2022 Wenjin Book Award from the National Library of China, and their third, Atlas of the Invisible, won the 2021 Globe Book Award from the American Association of Geographers and earned the duo honorary fellowships in the Royal Scottish Geographical Society.
-Atlas of the Invisible is now available in a dozen languages, including Chinese, Japanese, Russian, and Spanish.
+Their first three books together, starting with London: The Information Capital, each won the British Cartographic Society Award for cartographic excellence.
+Their second book, Where the Animals Go, received the 2022 Wenjin Book Award from the National Library of China, and their third, Atlas of the Invisible, won the 2021 Globe Book Award from the American Association of Geographers and earned the duo honorary fellowships in the Royal Scottish Geographical Society.
 Oliver is also the designer and co-editor of Notes from a Public Typewriter, a 2019 Michigan Notable Book created in collaboration with Literati Bookstore.

 When not writing books, Oliver creates cover illustrations for the world’s top academic journals and designs maps and infographics for clients ranging from scientists and small businesses to the National Park Service and World Bank.
 At his studio in Los Angeles, he takes on clients whose causes he believes in.
 He gets to know clients closely and comes to view their visions as if they were his own.
 Then he asks his favorite question: “What if we?”